RounakGitHub/Movie_Recommendation_Engine/README.md

    b. movie_dict.pkl: https://drive.google.com/file/d/13Gk0vIrmMVEG-eO_09VgHuVQPPdD2iKl/view?usp=sharing

-3. Put these files in the same folder as of the python code file [WebApp.py]
+3. Put these files in the same folder as of WebApp.py [Web App Components]
 4. The application is made using streamlit.
 So to run it, install streamlit from terminal --> pip install streamlit
 5. finally run the application using the command :--> streamlit run WebApp.py